Mopa-Muro

 Mopa-Muro is a Local Government Area in Kogi State, Nigeria.
 Its headquarters are in the town of Mopa on the A123 highway.

 It has an area of 901 km2 and a population of 59100 at the 2016 census.

 The postal code of the area is 261.

 Climate condition

 Mopa-Muro is located in Kogi’s humid tropical belt and experiences a long wet season with substantial monthly rainfall from April through October and a hot, drier period from November to March.
 Typical annual temperature ranges are warm throughout the year, with high humidity during the rainy months.

+Economy

+Mopa Moro LGA has a variety of mineral reserves, including mica, talc, and limestone.
+Along with its rich agricultural history, the LGA is well-known for producing a variety of crops, including vegetables, melon, cassava, and yam.
+Mopa Moro LGA experiences a growth in trade due to the presence of multiple markets that facilitate the interchange of a wide range of goods and services.